Updated April 4, 2023

 This is the program of implementing the string splitting function by using different type of integer values for No.ofElements1/limit parameter.
 So that one can know what actually happens for different parameters which are acting inside of the explode() function.
 For the first explode() function, the whole original string is considered as only one array element.
 Then value “4” is used for the second explode() function.
 For this, n-1=3 array indexes string values will be printed but for n-1 array index the whole remaining string will be printed.
 Then for the third explode() function, negative integer value(-N) is used.
 So at N array index values the string will be trimmed and will be printed starting from the 0 index value.

 This is a guide to PHP explode().
-Here we discuss the introduction, how explode() function works in PHP and examples.
+Here we discuss the introduction, syntax, and working of explode() function in PHP along with different examples.
 You may also have a look at the following articles to learn more –